-The greens mentioned in the previous section—collard greens, mustard greens, bok-choy, and kale—are all low in oxalates, and are therefore superb sources of calcium.
+Three greens in particular—mustard greens, bok choy, and kale—are all low in oxalates, and are therefore superb sources of calcium.

 Vegan Calcium Supplements

-Some people have trouble getting sufficient calcium through food alone.
+Some people struggle to get sufficient calcium through food alone.
 In these cases, supplements offer an easy way to close the gap.
-Depending on the brand (check the label), just one tablet can give you a whopping 500 to 1000 mg. of this nutrient, enabling you to easily elevate your intake from inadequate to excellent.
+Depending on the brand (check the label), just one tablet can give you a whopping 500 to 1000 mg. of this nutrient, enabling you to instantly elevate your intake from inadequate to excellent.
 Deva Nutrition manufactures an affordable vegan supplement that contains a big dose of both calcium and magnesium.

 But don’t just start gobbling supplements without paying heed to your total calcium intake.
-Too much calcium can easily lead to kidney stones (which are dangerous and excruciating to pass).
+Too much calcium can easily cause kidney stones (which are dangerous and excruciating to pass, sometimes necessitating surgical removal).
 So make sure that your combined calcium intake from food and supplements doesn’t exceed 1300 milligrams per day.

 Bone Health for Vegans

-Articles about bone health tend to focus on calcium consumption, but there are two more important factors to consider: vitamin D and exercise.
+Articles about bone health tend to focus on calcium consumption, but there are two other crucial factors to consider: vitamin D and exercise.

 Bones contain specialized cells called osteoblasts and osteoclasts, which work together to maintain bone strength and prevent brittleness.
-Just like you need a steady flow of oxygen entering your bloodstream, the same is true of the minerals that enter and leave your bones.
+Just like you need a steady flow of fresh oxygen entering your bloodstream, the same is true of the minerals that enter and leave your bones.
 Every day, osteoclasts break down a tiny portion of your skeleton.
-As this is accomplished, osteoblasts then take calcium from your blood and assemble it into a fresh new bone matrix.
-Increasing the number and function of your osteoblasts strengthens your bones and makes them less prone to breakage.
+In the process, osteoblasts take calcium from your blood and assemble it into a fresh new bone matrix.
+Increasing the number and function of your osteoclasts and osteoblasts strengthens your bones and makes them less prone to breakage.